UK's Ofcom to cut cost of switching superfast broadband provider

 TalkTalk had complained that there was not a large enough gap between the wholesale price and the rate at which it sells the product to retail customers.

-"TalkTalk is pleased Ofcom is taking the issue of fiber regulation so seriously and that it has recognized the need for margin squeeze regulation in its proposals," the company said.
+"TalkTalk is pleased Ofcom is taking the issue of fibre regulation so seriously and that it has recognised the need for margin squeeze regulation in its proposals," the company said.
 "We look forward to working with Ofcom on the next stages."

-BT, whose fiber network will cover two-thirds of the country by spring 2014, said it was pleased Ofcom was maintaining pricing freedom for Openreach's fiber products.
+BT, whose fibre network will cover two-thirds of the country by spring 2014, said it was pleased Ofcom was maintaining pricing freedom for Openreach's fibre products.

-"BT has already accepted a long payback period for its fiber deployment and its wholesale fiber prices - which are amongst the lowest in Europe - reflect this," a spokesman said.
+"BT has already accepted a long payback period for its fibre deployment and its wholesale fibre prices - which are amongst the lowest in Europe - reflect this," a spokesman said.